Kramers-Kr\"onig approach to the electric permittivity of the vacuum in a strong constant electric field: Introduction

 \section{Introduction}

 At the quantum level, Dirac predicted that the vacuum of quantum electrodynamics (QED) is not just empty space, and has a structure similar to semi-conductor, called the Dirac sea~\cite{Dirac:1930ek}.
-The physics of the Dirac sea has some striking analogies with semiconductor physics.
+The physics of QED, thus, has some striking analogies with semiconductor due to the existence of the Dirac sea.
 Semiconductor exhibits non-trivial responses when exposed to an external field because of the interaction between the field and the particles in the valence band.
 Similar responses also appear in QED under a strong field, where the Dirac sea plays the role of the valence band of semiconductor.
 The study of such strong-field-QED phenomena was pioneered by Heisenberg and Euler in 1936~\cite{Heisenberg:1936nmg} and has been developed by many researchers (see Refs.~\cite{DiPiazza:2011tq, Fedotov:2022ely, Hattori:2023egw} for review).
 Strong-field QED attracts more attention owing to the recent availability of strong electromagnetic fields with high-power lasers (e.g., Extreme Light Infrastructure~\cite{ELI}) as well as their appearance in various physical systems under extreme conditions such as heavy-ion collisions~\cite{Bzdak:2011yy, Deng:2012pc, Hattori:2016emy, taya2023} and compact stars~\cite{Kaspi:2017fwg}.